shadisharba/numerical_tools_and_friends/python_library_demo_documentation/source/documentation_sphinx.md

    pip install -r requirements.txt
    ```
 3. `pandoc` is needed to generate documentation from Jupyter Notebooks using Sphinx.
 Installation instructions can be found [here](https://pandoc.org/installing.html).
-4. Use `documentation_build.bat` to generate HTML documentation.
+4. Use `python_documentation.bat` to generate HTML documentation.
-5. The generated documentation can be found in the `documentation_docs/build/html/` directory.
+5. The generated documentation can be found in the `docs/build/html/` directory.
 6. An online demo of the generated [HTML docs](https://www.dfki.uni-kl.de/~natarajan/sphinx-doc-tutorial/index.html).

 # Instructions to generate Python documentation using Sphinx